infratographer/fertilesoil/README.md

 to get the tree for a given tenant, and then use that tree to determine what to do.

+### What's provided?

+The tree manager provides the following:
+- A directory tree representation
+- A storage system to store the tree in a database
+- APIs to access and manage the tree

+### What's not provided?

+The tree manager does not provide the following:

+- A way to authenticate users
+- A way to authorize users
+- A way to manage users
+- A way to manage applications
+- Resources for applications

+All of these are application-specific and are not provided by the tree manager.

 Components
 ----------